mahmudulnayeem/react-transfer-list/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions make the open-source community such an amazing place to learn, inspire, and create.
+I would greatly appreciate any contributions you make.
 Please read the [Contribution Guide](./CONTRIBUTING.md) for more details.